amanzi/ats/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

    \phi = 1 - (1-\phi_\text{base}) * (1 - 0.5 \alpha / \delta p_\lambda^2)

 where :math:`\alpha` is the provided compressibility, and :math:`\delta` is the cutoff (inflection point).

 If the inflection point is set to zero, the above function is exact.
 However, then the porosity function is not smooth (has discontinuous derivatives).

-.. _compressible-porosity-leijnse-model-spec
+.. _compressible-porosity-leijnse-model-spec:
 .. admonition:: compressible-porosity-leijnse-model-spec

    * `"pore compressibility [Pa^-1]`" ``[double]`` :math:`\alpha` as described above